-Neither of those are good for a client.
+Neither of those is good for a client.

-Working with a tax preparer who you can actually reach when you need the help and can actually find the time to speak to them is highly important!
+Working with a tax preparer who you can actually reach when you need help and can find the time to speak to them is highly important!

 With the above situation regarding availability and reliability covered, we can now look at the next logical question: